submit to cinekink!

 In addition to your entry, please include a log-line description of your work, and a brief synopsis if available.
 A publicity still or two is also welcome, either online or on disc, high-resolution preferred.
 Please hold off on sending any additional materials at this time.

-Please use only plastic or bubble pack envelopes — NOT fiber-filled — when shipping entries.
+When shipping physical entries, please use only plastic or bubble pack envelopes — NOT fiber-filled.
 Also, avoid placing labels directly on any DVD; it’s much better to mark your information directly with a Sharpie marker.

 entry fees and deadlines